carlobutelli/flight-information-system/README.md

 # Flight System Information Simulator
-Flight System Information Simulator developed for assessment due to Thales Group
+Flight System Information Simulator developed for assessment.
+Documentation of this project is available [here](https://nameless-hamlet-24060.herokuapp.com/swagger) Frontend list of results available [here](http://flight-system-fe.herokuapp.com)

 # Environment
 The software in order to run needs a few env vars to be set